SJTU-IPADS/drtmh/README.md

 ### **Run:**

-`cd scripts; ./run2.py config.xml noccocc "-t 24 -c 10 -r 256" micro 16 ` ,
+`cd scripts; ./run2.py config.xml noccocc "-t 24 -c 10 -r 100" tpcc 16 ` ,

-where `t` states for number of threads used, `c` states for number of coroutines used and `r` is left for workload. `micro` states for the application used, here states for running the micro bencharm.
+where `t` states for number of threads used, `c` states for number of coroutines used and `r` is left for workload. `tpcc` states for the application used, here states for running the TPC-C workload.
 The final augrment(16) is the number of machine used, according to the hosts.xml mentioned above.